Statistical Machine Learning

 represent realizations of random matrices;

-dimension of features, variables, parameters
+dimension of features, variables, parameters;

-sample size
+sample size;

-\(i\)-th observation, instance (e.g., \(i=1, ..., n\))
+\(i\)-th observation, instance (e.g., \(i=1, ..., n\));

-\(j\)-th feature, variable, parameter (e.g., \(j=1, ..., p\))
+\(j\)-th feature, variable, parameter (e.g., \(j=1, ..., p\));

-number of folds in k-fold CV
+number of folds in CV / number of nearest neighbors in \(k\)-NN.

 Remembering: Risk Function

-• Assume \(Y\) takes values in a set \(\mathcal{C}\) (e.g., \(\mathcal{C} = \{\text{spam, not spam}\}\)).
+• Assume \(Y\) takes values in a finite set of classes \(\mathcal{C}\) (e.g., \(\mathcal{C} = \{0, 1\}\) or \(\mathcal{C} = \{\text{spam, not spam}\}\)).

-• The regression risk function \(R(\hat{f}) = E[(Y - \hat{f}(\mathbf{x}))^2]\) is not suitable for classification (what would \(Y - \hat{f}(\mathbf{x})\) mean?).
+• The regression risk function \(R(f) = \mathbb{E}[(Y - f(\mathbf{x}))^2]\) is not suitable for classification (since classes are categorical, the difference \(Y - f(\mathbf{x})\) is not defined).

-\[R(f) := E[I(Y \neq \hat{f}(\mathbf{x}))] = P(Y \neq \hat{f}(\mathbf{x}))\]
+\[R(f) := \mathbb{E}[I(Y \neq f(\mathbf{x}))] = P(Y \neq f(\mathbf{x}))\]

-• This is the probability of misclassification.
+• This represents the probability of misclassification.

-• The loss function is
+• The corresponding loss function is:

-\[L(\hat{f}(\mathbf{x}), Y) = I(Y \neq \hat{f}(\mathbf{x}))\]
+\[L(f(\mathbf{x}), Y) = I(Y \neq f(\mathbf{x}))\]

 Optimal Classifier